 "This project presented a fun challenge of tackling existing 13-feet high ceilings with a tasteful vertical solution," says Grehl.
-"We created a custom wardrobe and library. and treated every square inch preciously.
+"We created a custom wardrobe and library and treated every square inch preciously.
 We measured their clothes, shoes, stroller dimensions, toys—even guitars—to ensure that everything fit perfectly.
 Due to the change in heights in the ceiling and the age of the building, many of the corners were not ideal 90-degree angles.
 We had to make sure every dimension was exact, and actually cut down the structures on site to ensure they fit all the angles."

 "It was so important to create a kid-friendly space in a sophisticated adult setting," explains Grehl.
 "We designed custom walnut cabinetry to store toys and books for the girls.
 We sourced an outdoor fabric for the Restoration Hardware sofa, making it resistant to stains.
 We styled the space with a side table and a trunk for additional storage.
-To emphasize the height of the space, we sourced oversize table lamps."
+To emphasise the height of the space, we sourced oversize table lamps."
 The office, which doubles as a playroom, is at once functional, tasteful, and family-friendly.

 "When building the shelving in the playroom and living room, we had to consider precious heirlooms the Krupas wanted to showcase," says the designer.
 "We detailed the custom shelving to highlight musical elements like Stephen’s bright yellow childhood piano and electric guitars, along with books and artwork.
 The Krupas had decorated their space during their initial renovation, and our round of décor helped spruce it up."
 With the clever additions made by Grehl and Homepolish, the couple was able to transform their industrial loft into a family-friendly environment for their growing household.